Last updated: 10.09.2024

 In Fortnox, under Settings > Invoicing > Number series and OCR, you can set OCR on customer invoices to OFF or ON.

 When a debit invoice recorded in Fortnox is corrected in Opter, Opter generates an OCR number for the correction invoice.
-If you have chosen to set up OCR on customer invoices in Fortnox, Fortnox will also generate an OCR number.
+If you have chosen to set OCR on customer invoices to ON, Fortnox will also generate an OCR number.
 This OCR number may be the same as the OCR number another invoice has or will have in Opter.
-To avoid this problem, you can choose to set OCR on customer invoices to OFF and click Save.
+To avoid this problem, you can choose to set OCR on customer invoices to OFF and click on Save.

 Interest invoices

 In order for Fortnox and Opter to work well together, interest invoices are exported to Fortnox as normal invoices.
-The information specific to interest invoices is shown in a PDF copy, which Opter attaches to the invoice export to Fortnox if you have ticked the Include PDF-copy checkbox at Economy > Invoices > Invoice export.
+The information specific to interest invoices is displayed in a PDF copy that Opter attaches to the invoice export for Fortnox, if the Include PDF-copy checkbox has been selected under Economy > Invoices > Invoice export.
 For more information, seeStep 2: Create an invoice export for Fortnox in Opter below.

 Selling invoices

 If you sell your invoices, Fortnox wants you to sell the invoices that are in Fortnox.
-In order to include all details (such as sender, recipient, distance, weight, consignment note number, etc.), it is important that you attach the Opter invoices as PDF files when exporting to Fortnox.
-You do this by selecting Include PDF-copy in step 2 below.
+To include all the details (such as the sender, receiver, distance, weight, freight bill number, etc.), it is important to attach the Opter invoices as PDF files when exporting to Fortnox.
+This can be done by selecting Include PDF-copy in Step 2 below.

 Step 1: Create a self-signed certificate